Hymn (album): Music and lyrics

 There's a lot of confusion, and people sometimes don't know where to go.
 I wanted to sing something very familiar, something close, something that could be religious or spiritual.
 Those are things that make me feel centered.

-— – Brightman speaking about her inspiration for the album during an interview with Billboard.
+— Brightman speaking about her inspiration for the album during an interview with Billboard.

 During a telephone interview with Brazilian journal Destak, Brightman said the album's sound would have similarities with her first solo material, Timeless (1997) and Eden (1998), thus indicating a classical and operatic approach.
-On that same interview Brightman told that the concept of the album centered around achieving a sense of security and optimism in middle of a dystopian world.
+In the same interview Brightman said that the concept of the album centered around achieving a sense of security and optimism in the middle of a dystopian world.
 These themes were inspired after Brightman's cancelled journey to the International Space Station and all its preparation.

 Brightman described this album as "excitingly eclectic, encompassing many different styles" during a press interview.
 "Every project I’ve done has come from an emotional place, and I wanted to make something that sounded very beautiful and uplifting.
 To me, ‘Hymn,’ suggests joy — a feeling of hope and light, something that is familiar and secure, and I hope that sentiment resonates through the music."

 Some songs of the album consist of covers of varied pieces from different decades.
-The title track belong to British prog-rock band Barclay James Harvest.
+The title track belongs to British prog-rock band Barclay James Harvest.
 The release also encompasses songs by such modern composers as Eric Whitacre ("Fly To Paradise"), Japanese musician and songwriter Yoshiki ("Miracle"), and German DJ Paul Kalkbrenner ("Sky and Sand").
 The album closes with a new rendition of Brightman's signature duet with Andrea Bocelli, "Time To Say Goodbye," singing lyrics that she wrote herself, and sung in English for the first time.